|Deletions are marked like this.||Additions are marked like this.|

 - the mark of comments in the document file, such as ";", or "#"

 - round_off error,by default it is set as 100 Angstrom.
-By adjusting this number, the defocus estimation can be accurate to any digits the user expects.
+By adjusting this number( set as 0.1), the estimated defocus can be accurate to 0.01 Angstrom.

 - the highest rank of polynomials used to fit envelop function